crownstone/bluenet-release/README.md

 # Releases

 ## Crownstone 1.4.0
-- Use cristal for low frequency clock.
+- Use crystal for low frequency clock.

 ## Crownstone 1.3.3
 - Fixed crashes on disconnect.